What is a Capital Contribution?

 What’s Equity?

-Equity is usually expressed by subtracting the number of assets by the amount of liability.
+Equity is usually expressed by subtracting the number of assets by the amount of liabilities.
 In this case, equity also represents a company’s value and worth.

 Ownership can take a few different meanings.
 Some investors contribute their own capital to undertake a business under their wing.
-This means the investor takes on the business’ liabilities.
+This means the investor takes on some of the business’s liabilities and risks while also sharing in its success.

 Or, the third-party can express ownership through stocks.
-In this situation, the third-party doesn’t have any liabilities with the company.
+In this situation, the third-party doesn’t necessarily have direct liabilities with the company, but they own a portion of the business through shares.

 Two Types of Contributions

-When you approach an investor for capital, they will usually order one of two contribution methods.
+When you approach an investor for capital, they will usually choose one of two contribution methods.

-One method requires ownership or the investor taking a share of your profit.
-If you’re interested in an investment but are wary about a stake or ownership, then you will have to repay that amount.
+One method requires ownership or the investor taking a share of your profits.
+If you’re interested in an investment but are wary about giving up a stake or ownership, then you may prefer a contribution that requires repayment instead.

 Here’s more information regarding both forms of contribution: